Ms-KL/Ms-KL/README.md

 ### 🔗 [Get in Touch](https://linktr.ee/kristyleigh)

-Looking for junior developer or aspiring Data Scientist who's project-driven, _[loves to learn](#-current-learning--scheduled-events)_, gets excited by complex database schemas & AI, and <b>oozes enthusiasm and passion</b>?
+Looking for Junior Developer or aspiring Data Scientist who's project-driven, _[loves to learn](#-current-learning--scheduled-events)_, gets excited by complex database schemas & AI, and <b>oozes enthusiasm and passion</b>?
 Let's catch up over coffee ☕, whisky or a game of pinball, and see how my <b>unique skills will add value</b> to your team!

 <br>